NIRSpec BOTS Known Issues

 The sections above provide details on each of the known issues affecting NIRSpec BOTS data; the table below summarize some of the most likely issues users may encounter along with any workarounds, if available.
 Note that greyed-out issues have been retired, and are fixed as of the indicated pipeline build.

-Symptoms | Cause | Workaround | Fix build | Mitigation Plan |
+| Symptoms | Cause | Workaround | Fix build | Mitigation Plan |

-NS-BOTS03: There is vertical striping across the NIRSpec BOTS rate images (2-D spectra), which appears as negative and/or surplus flux in extracted 1-D spectra (typically with an irregular wavelength-dependent undulation). | Correlated noise from low level detector thermal instabilities (1/f noise) is seen as vertical banding in 2-D count rate images, particularly in exposures of the NRS2 detector. | Run NSClean script developed by B. Rauscher on count rate images, using an appropriate mask.
-Several additional community tools that mitigate 1/f noise are also available. | N/A | Updated issue NSClean was implemented in the pipeline (jwst 1.13.0 and onwards) as a non-default option.
-Details on how to invoke NSClean within the science calibration pipeline are provided in the workaround notebook.
-Additional 1/f cleaning options in the pipeline are planned for the future (possibly September 2024), pending further development. |
+| NS-BOTS03: There is vertical striping across the NIRSpec BOTS rate images (2-D spectra), which appears as negative and/or surplus flux in extracted 1-D spectra (typically with an irregular wavelength-dependent undulation). | Correlated noise from low level detector thermal instabilities (1/f noise) is seen as vertical banding in 2-D count rate images, particularly in exposures of the NRS2 detector. | Run NSClean script developed by B. Rauscher on count rate images, using an appropriate mask.
+Several additional community tools that mitigate 1/f noise are also available.
+NSClean was implemented in the pipeline and is available as a non-default option (jwst 1.13.0 and later versions).
+Additional 1/f cleaning options in the pipeline have been included in jwst 1.16.0 (and later versions), which can now be run on group data in calwebb_detector1 using the clean_flicker_noise step.
+A dedicated example for how to the nsclean step in the pipeline can be found in this JDAT notebook.
+The JWST pipeline notebook for BOTS also provides examples of how to use the clean_flicker_noise and nsclean steps when reprocessing data.
+More information on these steps can be found here: 1/f noise. | N/A | Updated issue Investigations are underway to explore whether 1/f cleaning can be turned on by default in the pipeline. |

-NS-BOTS04: The extracted 1-D spectrum ("x1d" product) has spurious absorption features, typically one pixel wide. | Pixels marked as "DO_NOT_USE" in the reference data are not included in 1-D extracted spectrum. | Use new science calibration pipeline software (jwst 1.11.0 onwards) to estimate the value for each "DO_NOT_USE" pixel from neighboring 2-D profiles before extracting 1-D spectrum.
-This is disabled by default; testing has shown improvements in some cases, but degradation in data quality has also been seen in certain circumstances; users should exercise caution if they choose to run the step. | N/A | Updated issue Test that the pixel_replace algorithm works well for NIRSpec fixed slit data.
-If it does, enable the pixel_replace step by default in the parameter reference file update (estimated for September 2023).
-Users can enable this step by following commands in this file.
-The team is evaluating options for further improvements. |
+NS-BOTS04: The extracted 1-D spectrum ("x1d" product) has spurious absorption features, typically one pixel wide. | Pixels marked as "DO_NOT_USE" in the reference data are not included in 1-D extracted spectrum. | Use the Science Calibration Pipeline software (jwst 1.11.0 onwards) to estimate the value for each "DO_NOT_USE" pixel from neighboring 2-D profiles before extracting the 1-D spectrum by running the pixel_replace step.
+Testing has shown improvements in many cases, but this is currently disabled by default. | N/A | Updated issue The team is investigating using the pixel_replace step by default for BOTS data. |

 NS-BOTS05: Artificial ~10% deep absorption feature between about 0.97 and 1.02 µm in NIRSpec G140M/F070LP spectra when observed through the S1600A1 aperture. | The lamp flat field images, which are used to create the "sflat" reference files, for the S1600A1 slit are contaminated by the zero-order image, which causes a large positive feature in the "sflat" correction image in the lower part of the aperture. | Use only the spectra extracted from the upper dither positions in the affected wavelength range. | N/A | Created issue Investigate feasibility of editing the "sflat" reference file to remove the contamination, and/or flagging affected pixels as DO_NOT_USE. |